Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Conclusion

 \section{Conclusion}

 In this work, we address the problem of LiDAR place recognition in vineyard environments.
 The unstructured nature of these environments, characterized by the lack of distinctive features and repetitive patterns, makes finding a solution to the localization problem highly complex.
-To address the uniqueness of these scenarios, we begin with a state-of-the-art LiDAR place recognition deep learning method for urban environments.
-Then we incorporate new features that enhance the performance in vineyard settings.
+Our research yields the following primary contributions to the field of agricultural robotics: \begin{itemize} \item We demonstrate that the precise processing of 3D coordinates is more critical in unstructured vineyard rows than in structured urban environments.

+\item We justify the transition toward simpler deep learning architectures.
+These models produce lower-dimensional global descriptors that are more effective at encoding repetitive settings while reducing computational overhead.

+\item By incorporating a MRL multi-loss function, we successfully boosted the discriminativeness of descriptors.
+This approach proved vital for maintaining robustness when dealing with the sparse inputs typical of low-cost sensors. \end{itemize}

 To test our benchmark, we used the only two long-term vineyard datasets with LiDAR information recorded in vineyards to this day: the BLT and the TEMPO-VINE dataset.
 The long-term results demonstrate the resilience of the proposed architecture against sparsity and low resolution inherent to non-repetitive scanning patterns provided by low-cost sensors, such as the Livox in the TEMPO-VINE dataset.
 It also remains resilient in the presence of noisy input, such as data collected in an open field at higher velocities with varying grass heights, as seen in the TEMPO-VINE dataset with both Velodyne and Livox sensors.

-Among our contributions, we emphasize on the importance of a correct processing of the 3D coordinates provided by the LiDAR sensor.
-Furthermore, we justify the use of simpler deep learning architectures that produce lower-dimensional global descriptors to encode repetitive settings for place recognition tasks.
-Additionally, the necessity of complementing the original embedding produced by the network with a lower-dimensionality embedding derived from intermediate features via a MRL multi-loss function was conducted.
-This is due to the critical importance of enhancing the discriminativeness of descriptors in localization and mapping tasks within agricultural environments.
-This approach has been proven to improve the robustness of the global descriptor output in sparser inputs.

 As future work, we intend to investigate multi-modal sensor fusion strategies, exploiting the availability of camera and LiDAR data in the datasets to further improve robustness.
 Additionally, we target the deployment of these techniques in a real-world setting, bridging the gap between offline validation and onboard real-time operation.